falling-fruit/dfg-seasons/README.md

 The model training notebook _should_ work on new data, as long as it is in the same format.
-If not, feel free to email me at peterb2470@gmail.com or benson.p@northeastern.edu.
+You will need to update the high_cutoff_year global variable to 2023.
+If anything isn't working, feel free to email me at peterb2470@gmail.com or benson.p@northeastern.edu.

 ## Model Training Helpers